slateci/slateci.github.io/_posts/2020-04-16-jupyterlab-and-condor.md

 	Configuration:
 		...

 Note the external IP address and port number, in this case *155.12.34.140* and *32384*.
-You should confirm that the above output shows that the `condor-manager` is running and ready before proceeding to the next steps.
+You should confirm that the above output shows that the `condor-manager` container is running and ready before proceeding to the next steps.

 Now, check the application's log to learn the tokens issued for the other condor components: